Enet4/10xCloudChampion/journal.md

 Readjusted demand and processing time calculations.
 Added periodic game saving and periodic base demand increase over time.
 Implemented untested logic for DoS attacks caused by high demand.

+## Day 13: 2023-11-20

+Implemented more complex memory reserve calculations.
+Implemented caching: more memory reserved per level, but higher cache hit rate.
+Added more card effects, some of them currently stubs.
+Implemented ending user specifications with trial periods.
+Added more cards to the full list.
+Tweaked Cargo manifest to optimize some dependencies in dev mode.